 Health Care Consultant

 As required by the Department of Early Education and Care, our health care consultant approves and aids in developing the health care policies for the program.
 The health care consultant is responsible to approve the plan for first aid training for the staff and is available for consultations.
-She will at no time examine a child, but will make recommendations as to when the child’s own physician should be seen.
+The health care consultant will at no time examine a child, but will make recommendations as to when a child should be seen by a physician.

 Emergency Health Care